-Marriage looks wonderfully endearing to the single particular person who has in no way married, and perhaps to the divorced particular person who hankers for anything to arrest their longing for companionship or sexual release, but marriage for virtually all of us is quite a challenging work at instances.
+Marriage appears wonderfully endearing to the single particular person who has never married, and probably to the divorced individual who hankers for anything to arrest their longing for companionship or sexual release, but marriage for almost all of us is quite a hard work at instances.
 (And I can say this even as a representative of my wife!).
-We carry so significantly of ourselves into our marriages – which is both a good and a undesirable point.
+We carry so much of ourselves into our marriages – which is both a good and a poor factor.

-We bring in expectations of being ‘met’ by our partners: that they will satisfy us sexually, not commit too much funds, not seek to manage us, that they will want to commit time with us.
-We also carry in expectations of what our partners need to carry to us: their virtues of diligence and moderation and sanctity and kindness – to name just four.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn into conscious due to our encroaching annoyance.
+We carry in expectations of getting ‘met’ by our partners: that they will satisfy us sexually, not invest as well significantly income, not seek out to handle us, that they will want to invest time with us.
+We also bring in expectations of what our partners must bring to us: their virtues of diligence and moderation and sanctity and kindness – to title just 4.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn out to be conscious due to our encroaching annoyance.